 “The missing element in most strategic initiatives is a successful collaborative approach.
 Too many leaders focus planning processes on completing a document as opposed to spending time on what we called ‘catchball’ at Danaher.
 The quality of the strategic plan is directly correlated to the quality of the collaboration.
 The Strategic Doing method adds to the agile strategy toolset available to managers who drive for results.”Mark DeLuzio, President and CEO of Lean Horizons Consulting, Shingo Prize Academy Inductee, Lean Pioneer and Architect of the Danaher Business System, Author of Turn Waste into Wealt

-You can learn more about our approach to developing collaborations with a discipline by taking our Leading Complex Collaborations course.
+Taking our Leading Complex Collaborations course, you can learn more about our approach to developing collaborations with a discipline.
 Our next online course begins on January 17, 2022.